Causal Temporal Regime Structure Learning: EXPERIMENTS

-\textbf{Discussion. } RPCMCI necessitates prior knowledge of the number of regimes and the maximum number of transitions, and with this input, it only infers time-lagged relations.
-Even with this detailed information, RPCMCI struggles to achieve convergence, particularly in settings with more than 3 different regimes due to its assumption of only inferring time-lagged relations.
-This assumption makes our scenario more complex for this algorithm, impacting both regime learning and graph inference tasks.
-The comparison with CD-NOD on graph learning and also regime detection was provided in our first submission in the Appendix \ref{appcomp_cd_nod}, \ref{app_reg_detect}.
-The results show that CASTOR outperforms CD-NOD, which is understandable because, CD-NOD learns one summary graph for the whole MTS and also expects only a few variables of the graph to be affected by the regime change (This assumption may not hold true in real scenarios such as epileptic seizures or climate science).
-However, CASTOR does not have this assumption (few variables are affected by the regime change) and also learns one graph per regime.
-Although our settings are identifiable, PCMCI+ infers a Markov equivalent class for the instantaneous links, which explains its performance deterioration, particularly in instantaneous relations and with a higher number of nodes.
-Rhino, which is a state-of-the-art causal discovery method for nonlinear relationships, faces challenges in the absence of historical dependent noises (as confirmed by Figure 4 on page 24 of the Rhino paper).
+In both scenarios (linear and non-linear) RPCMCI struggles to achieve convergence, particularly in settings with more than 3 different regimes due to its assumption of only inferring time-lagged relations.
+The comparison with CD-NOD on graph learning and also regime detection show that CASTOR outperforms CD-NOD, which is understandable because, CD-NOD learns one summary graph for the whole MTS and also expects only a few variables of the graph to be affected by the regime change (This assumption may not hold true in real scenarios such as epileptic seizures or climate science).
+However, CASTOR does not have this assumption and also learns one graph per regime (more details on Appendices \ref{appcomp_cd_nod} and \ref{app_reg_detect}.).
+Although our settings are identifiable, PCMCI+ infers a Markov equivalent class for the instantaneous links, which explains its performance deterioration in instantaneous relations and with a higher number of nodes.
+Rhino faces challenges in the absence of historical dependent noises (as confirmed by Figure 4 on page 24 of the Rhino paper).
 Moreover, Rhino utilizes ConvertibleGNN with Normalizing flows to learn the causal graphs.
-To train this model, a minimum of 50 time series of length 200 (10000 samples), all sharing the same causal graph.
-In contrast, our dataset consists of regimes that do not exceed 600 samples.
-This difference in dataset characteristics poses challenges for Rhino's performance in our scenario.
-Finally, DYNOTEARS faces challenges in non-linear causal relationships (specially instantaneous links) as expected due to its assumption of considering only linear causal relation.
+To train this model, a minimum of 50 time series of length 200 (10000 samples), all sharing the same causal graph is needed.
+Our ablation studies in Appendix \ref{ablation} highlight that neither the size of the window nor the minimum regime duration impact CASTOR performance on both regime detection and causal graph inferring.
 Additional results and evaluations using other metrics, such as SHD, that confirm the above findings are available in Appendix \ref{applinexp} and \ref{appnonlin}.
 The comparison with CD-NOD \citep{huang2020causal} and KCP \citep{arlot2019kernel} on the regime detection task is presented in Appendix \ref{app_reg_detect}.